Coverage Adequacy: Are You Actually Protected?

 Meeting minimums is a starting point, not a finish line.
 Experts widely recommend a 100/300/100 liability structure for the average driver — meaning $100,000 per person, $300,000 per accident, and $100,000 in property damage.

-Why it matters: If you cause an accident that injures multiple people or destroys a high-value vehicle, the other driver's medical bills and repair costs can far exceed the common 25/50/25 minimum.
-The gap comes out of your pocket.
+Why it matters: If you cause an accident that injures multiple people or destroys a high-value vehicle, the other driver's medical bills and repair costs can far exceed common minimums.
+The gap comes directly out of your pocket — and nuclear verdicts (135 cases totaling $31.3 billion in 2024) are making higher limits more critical than ever.

 What to look for: Match your liability limits to your net worth.
 If you own a home or have significant savings, those assets are at risk in a lawsuit.
-Consider an umbrella policy for additional protection if you have substantial assets.
+Consider an umbrella policy for additional protection — they average just $383/year for $1 million in coverage.

 3. Do I Have Enough Coverage for My Vehicle?

 Liability covers others — but what protects your own car?
 That's where collision and comprehensive come in.
-Ask your insurer which coverages apply to your vehicle and whether full coverage is still worth it.
+Ask your insurer which coverages apply to your vehicle and whether full coverage is still worth it given your vehicle's current value.

-What to look for: As a general rule, if your annual premium for collision and comprehensive exceeds 10% of your vehicle's market value, it may be time to consider dropping full coverage.
+What to look for: As a general rule, if your annual premium for collision and comprehensive exceeds 10% of your vehicle's market value, it may be time to consider adjusting your coverage.

 Cost-Saving Opportunities: What Discounts Are You Leaving Behind?